Data Tables for Lorentz and CPT Violation: III. Data tables

 The third column contains a succinct reminder of the physical context in which the bound is extracted, while the fourth column contains the source citations.
 The reader is referred to the latter for details of experimental and theoretical procedures, assumptions underlying the results, definitions of unconventional notations, and other relevant information.
 Results deduced on theoretical grounds are distinguished from those obtained via direct experimental measurement by an asterisk placed after the citation.

-Tables \ref{dat:electr}, \ref{dat:proton}, and \ref{dat:neutron} contain data for the electron, proton, and neutron sectors, respectively.
-Each table is divided into sections focusing sequentially on combinations involving the coefficients $b_\nu$, $c_{\mn}$, $H_{\mn}$, $d_{\mn}$, and $g_{\mu\nu\la}$.
-Standard definitions for these coefficients and their combinations are provided in Tables \ref{QEDlagrangian} and \ref{fermiontildetable}.
+Tables \DaElectrDimThreeFour--\DaNeutronDimSevenUp\ contain data for the electron, proton, and neutron sectors.
+These data are organized sequentially, beginning with combinations involving the minimal coefficients $b_\nu$, $c_{\mn}$, $H_{\mn}$, $d_{\mn}$, $g_{\mu\nu\la}$ and followed by combinations involving nonminimal coefficients.
+For all three sectors, minimal and nonminimal coefficients are displayed in distinct tables.
+A superscript indicating the particle species of relevance is understood on the coefficients in all these tables.
+Standard definitions for the minimal coefficients and their combinations are provided in Tables \PrQEDLagr\ and \PrFermionTilde, while definitions for the nonminimal coefficients are given in Tables \PrNonMinFermiLagr\ and \PrNonMinFermCoeffs.
+Many entries in Tables \DaElectrDimThreeFour--\DaNeutronDimSevenUp\ use coefficients for a single Dirac fermion written in a cartesian basis, but some adopt instead coefficients decomposed using spin-weighted spherical harmonics, which provide a convenient means of enumerating Lorentz-violating fermion operators of arbitrary mass dimension $d$ \cite{2013AKMMfermions}.
+Some entries for the nonminimal sectors appearing in these tables involve nonrelativistic spherical coefficients identified by the superscript NR, which are formed as special linear combinations of spherical coefficients for all dimensions $d$, while others involve isotropic ultrarelativistic coefficients denoted by a ring diacritic and the superscript UR.
+One useful relation is $c_{TT}\equiv 3 \curfc{4}{}/4$.
 Some results depend on $\et \simeq 23.5^{\circ}$, which is the angle between the equatorial and ecliptic planes in the solar system.
-Note that the existing bound on the combination of observables involving $a_\nu^e$, $a_\nu^p$, and $a_\nu^n$ is obtained from gravitational experiments and is listed with the gravity-sector results in Table \ref{dat:gravity}.
+Note that the existing bounds on observables involving $a_\nu^e$, $a_\nu^p$, $a_\nu^n$ and $e_\nu^e$, $e_\nu^p$, $e_\nu^n$ are obtained from gravitational experiments and are listed with the gravity-sector results in Table \DaGravDimThree.

-Table \ref{dat:photon} presents the photon-sector data.
-Most of the combinations of coefficients for Lorentz violation appearing in the first column are defined in Tables \ref{photontildetable} and \ref{QEDlagrangian}.
-The alternative combinations $\klm 3 V {jm}$, $\klm 4 E {jm}$, and $\klm 4 B {jm}$ arise from analyses \cite{2007akmm,2008akmmAstroph,2009akmmNonMin} using spin-weighted spherical harmonics.
+Tables \DaPhotDimThree\ and \DaPhotDimFour\ present the photon-sector data for operator dimensions $d=3$ and $d=4$, respectively.
+Most of the combinations of coefficients for Lorentz violation appearing in the first columns of these tables are defined in Tables \PrPhotTilde\ and \PrNonMinPhotCoeffs.
+The combinations $\klm 3 V {jm}$, $\klm 4 E {jm}$, and $\klm 4 B {jm}$ arise from analyses \cite{2007akmm,2009akmmNonMin,2008akmmAstroph} using spin-weighted spherical harmonics.
 The factor of $\be_\oplus$ appearing in some places is the speed of the Earth in the standard Sun-centered reference frame, which is about $10^{-4}$ in natural units.